eagle-io/docs/source/topics/account_settings/general/index.rst

 Quality code
 	Quality code to apply to the data for display and export.
 You can use the same Code as the Source or specify a custom code.
 Must be numeric.

+Color
+    Select a color to be assigned for this quality for display with current and historic data.

 Refer to the :ref:`Quality reference <historic-quality>` for further details.

 .. note::